 lairs

 lairs is a Python client for reading and writing data in the Layers format.
-It downloads pub.layers.* records from ATProto Personal Data Servers, validates them against models generated from the Layers lexicons, holds them in memory or in a content-addressed store, and exposes them through a dataset API with tooling for the modalities Layers carries: audio, video, and time-series signals.
-On the write side it constructs records, uploads media blobs, and publishes records in bulk to the authenticated user's own repository, with the local store doubling as schema-aware version control.
+It downloads pub.layers.* records from ATProto Personal Data Servers, validates them against models generated from the Layers lexicons, and holds them in memory or in a content-addressed store.
+A dataset API provides access to the records and to the audio, video, and time-series signals they describe.
+For writes, lairs constructs records, uploads media blobs, and publishes records in bulk to the authenticated user's own repository.
+The local store also provides schema-aware version control.

 Every structured value in lairs is a didactic model.
 The pub.layers.* record models are generated from the vendored lexicons and committed to the repository.
-Updating to a new Layers version involves a re-vendor, a regeneration, and a drift check.
+Updating to a new Layers version requires re-vendoring the lexicons, regenerating the models, and running the drift check.

 import lairs